Business Management Guide

 • Ensuring all disbursement requests utilize the electronic Payment Request Form (ePRF) in OMNI and include all necessary documentation as well as verification that the expenditures have a business purpose, provide a benefit to the University, and also adhere to the fund purpose.

-• Obtaining supervisory approval for any Foundation funds being paid to a University employee when the nature of the expenditure may be construed to provide a personal benefit to the employee.
+• Obtaining supervisory approval for any Foundation funds being paid to a university employee when the nature of the expenditure may be construed to provide a personal benefit to the employee.

 • Obtaining authorized signer approval for all Foundation fund expenditures.